Clinical trials are an essential step in the medicine development process.

 A clinical trial is a research study that explores whether a medical treatment or device is safe and effective for humans.
 It plays a critical role in the process of bringing new therapies to patients.

-On average it takes around 12 years for a potential new therapy to be developed and approved for use with patients,1 although the time varies greatly depending on the complexity and success of the new therapy.
-Whilst the development of a vaccine to combat COVID-19 was achieved in an unprecedented timeframe of under a year, it relied on two decades of earlier research and development,2 similarly the first gene therapy took more than 20 years before being approved by the European Union.3
+On average it takes over 10 years for a potential new therapy to be developed and approved for use with patients,1 although the time varies greatly depending on the complexity and success of the new therapy.
+Whilst the development of a vaccine to combat COVID-19 was achieved in an unprecedented timeframe of under a year, it relied on two decades of earlier research and development.2 Similarly, the first gene therapy took more than 20 years before being approved by the European Union.3

 Trials conducted during clinical development generate thousands of pieces of data that are generally used by regulatory agencies, to determine approval for use of the therapy and in which medical indications.